metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

-Each CDF is then mapped onto a series of equispaced percentile values to yield a series of representative error values which can be applied to the grid-scale forecast value to produce the series of point-scale (calibrated) values.
+Each CDF is then mapped onto a series of equispaced percentile values to yield a series of representative error values which can be applied to the grid-scale forecast value to produce the series of possible point-scale (calibrated) values.

 Calibration of the ensemble forecast proceeds by determining the underlying distribution on a per realization basis and applying this to each forecast value to produce a series of